-Preparing for Camp: Get-To-Know Me Parts 1 & 2
+Preparing for Camp: Get-To-Know Me - Parent and Camper versions

 We prefer that you provide this information online using the camp registration system.
-Log into your account and complete a "Camper Information & Health History" for each camper.
+Log into your account and complete a "Get to Know Me - Camper" and "Get to Know Me - Parent" for each camper.
 If you choose to print this file, please complete it, and mail a copy to camp or scan and email it to GetToKnowMe@camphanover.org at least two weeks prior to your arrival at camp.
 Bring the original with you to Check-in Day.

-Please complete this questionnaire with your child.
-This document goes straight to your child's counselors.
+Please complete these questionnaires with your child.
+These documents goes straight to your child's counselors.
 It is an opportunity to share your concerns and hopes for your child and his or her time at camp directly with the individuals who will be caring for your child and creating this special experience.
 Use it also as a way to open a dialogue with your child about his or her upcoming camp experience.
 Talk with your child about what he or she is looking forward to, and what he or she may be apprehensive about.
 Begin outlining the expectations you have of your child while he or she is away from home and help him or her prepare for the new experiences and challenges that time at camp will bring.